containers/udica/README.md

     $ cd tests
     $ python3 -m unittest

+On SELinux enabled systems you can run also (root access required):

+    $ cd tests
+    # python3 test_main.py selinux_enabled

 ## Known issues

    * It's not possible to detect capabilities used by container in docker engine, therefore you *have to* use '-c' to specify capabilities for docker container manually.